princebhalani143/awaknow/TAVUS_INTEGRATION_GUIDE.md

 ### 3. Response Handling
 - Success: Returns conversation URL for user to join
-- Error: Falls back to mock implementation
+- Error: Falls back to mock implementation with your persona ID
 - Usage: Tracks minutes and updates user limits

 ## Step 4: Configuration Steps